aberner6/kadk-data-vis/README.md

 ### Friday April 3 Day 12
 * Focus: presentations
 * 9 a.m. project presentations: feel free to use your video (the one you will submit to KADK) and present to our group the data visualisation work specifically.
-* For video:
+* Please upload all project documentation into your [google drive folder](https://drive.google.com/open?id=1GNFcgAb3PAGegkV0zV8uk9syWyX4rv4i).
-* Prepare your presentations:
+* For KADK video:
     - Feel free to use the documentation template that you started on [google drive](https://drive.google.com/drive/u/1/folders/1GNFcgAb3PAGegkV0zV8uk9syWyX4rv4i)
     - Collect: process of learning (data analysis, ideas, etc), process of mini-project (for example, presented as a grid of many sketches, screenshots)
     - Show: output of mini project - the visualisation AND title, legend, explanation of data (and where it comes from, what you found out about it), the story you would like to share with the audience